Altinn/altinn-studio-docs/content/altinn-studio/guides/development/options/sources/static/_index.en.md

 ]
 ```

-Note that the `label` field can be a key to a text resource (as shown above for sweden) or plain text.
+Note that the `label` property can be a key to a text resource (as shown above for sweden) or plain text.

 In order to reference this code list in a component, you can use the `optionsId` property in the component configuration: